Atomic Skills are the Prerequisite: When Reinforcement Learning Synthesizes Compositional Reasoning, and When It Only Amplifies: Why Atomic-First Works: Analyses

-Having established that capturing both the \para and \context abilities is the prerequisite for RL-driven generalization, we now analyze the features of base model for RL (\textit{i.e.,} \sftatomic and \sftcomp).
-We investigate from the perspective of sample efficiency and the pass@k performance to see whether RL can compose new skills.
-We also showcase the training dynamics, the impact of training loss, a PCA analysis of latent space and uncertainty analysis in Appendix \ref{app:other_factors}.
+Having established atomic skills as a prerequisite for RL generalization, we analyze the features of our atomic-first recipe from sample efficiency, pass@$k$ performance and behavioral case study.
+More analyses (training dynamics, loss impacts, latent space PCA study, longer-hop extrapolation and uncertainty analysis) in Appendix \ref{app:other_factors}.